msherekar/DEGCNN/README.md

-# Reproduction of DEGNext
+# Reproduction of DEGNext by Kakati et al
-# RRNA-seq Data Engineering and Analysis Pipeline using CNN
+# RNA-seq Data Engineering and Analysis Pipeline using CNN

 This directory contains a comprehensive pipeline for processing RNA-seq data, performing differential expression analysis, and preparing datasets for machine learning applications.